front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 You can find all the available `graphql` options in the [**React Apollo** documentation](https://www.apollographql.com/docs/react/api/react-apollo.html)

-In our case, it takes two arguments :
+In our case, it takes two arguments:

 - the first one is the **Query** we need to fetch (we will handle this part soon)